Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: The moduli functor

 {\bf Step 8:} In this step, we shrink $\sH_2$ to an open subset parametrizing semi-log canonical pairs.

-By the reductions in the previous steps, for every $k \geq 1$, the ideal sheaf $\sI_{\sD_2}^{[k]}$ determines a family of generically Cartier divisors, in the sense of \cite{kol1}*{Definition 4.25}.
-Indeed, this is obtained by dualizing the inclusion $\sI_{\sD_2}^{[k]} \rar \O \sX_2.$, as observed in \cite{kol1}*{Definition 4.25}.
-Then, as observed in \cite{kol1}*{4.25.5}, a family of generically Cartier divisors induces a well-defined family of divisors.
+By the reductions in the previous steps, for every $k \geq 1$, the ideal sheaf $\sI_{\sD_2}^{[k]}$ determines a family of generically Cartier divisors, in the sense of \cite{kol_new}*{Definition 4.24}.
+Indeed, this is obtained by dualizing the inclusion $\sI_{\sD_2}^{[k]} \rar \O \sX_2.$, as observed in \cite{kol_new}*{Definition 4.24}.
+Then, as observed in \cite{kol_new}*{4.25}, a family of generically Cartier divisors induces a well-defined family of divisors.
 Abusing notation, we denote by $\sD_2$ the family of divisors corresponding to $\sI_{\sD_2}$.

 Now, recall that taking the reduced structure does not change the topology.
 Thus, in the remainder of this step, we may assume that $\sH_2$ is reduced.
-Then, $(\sX_2,\frac{1}{r}\sD_2) \rar \sH_2$ is a well defined family of pairs, and by \cite{kol1}*{Corollary 4.49}, there is an open locus where the fibers of $(\sX_2,\frac{1}{r}\sD_2) \rar \sH_2$ are semi-log canonical.
-Since we shrunk $\sH_2$ according to a property of the fibers, this respects the natural action of $\mathrm{PGL}_{N+1}$.
+Then, $(\sX_2,\frac{1}{r}\sD_2) \rar \sH_2$ is a well defined family of pairs, and by \cite{kol_new}*{Corollary 4.45}, there is an open locus where the fibers of $(\sX_2,\frac{1}{r}\sD_2) \rar \sH_2$ are semi-log canonical.
 Also, since we took an open subset of $\sH_2$, this choice is not affected by considering the reduced structure of $\sH_2$.

-{\bf Step 9:} In this step, we shrink $\sH_2$ to an open subset parametrizing the $p$-stable pairs in our moduli problem.
+{\bf Step 9:} In this step, we use Koll\'ar's theorem \ref{teorema kollar constructible} to shrink $\sH_2$ to a locally closed and functorial subscheme parametrizing the $\bQ$-stable pairs in our moduli problem.